showpass/showpass-wordpress-plugin/README.md

 ## 5.2. theme_dark Paramerter
 Add `theme_dark="true"` to use a dark theme for the calendar instead of the default light theme.

+## 5.2. starting_date Paramerter
+Add `starting_date="1-8-2018"` use day-month-year to set a starting date for the calendar on initial load

+## 5.2. use_widget Paramerter
+Add `use_widget="true"` if you want the ticket button to open the widget instead of redirecting to showpass or an event detail page use this

 ## 6. Shortcode [showpass_widget]